Job Market Papers:

 Work in Progress:

-I analyze this theory by process tracing the collapse of the USSR.
-Specifically, focusing on Georgia, I show that participation in black markets and parallel, shadow institutions was widely recognized and perceived as nationalist resistance by both Moscow and Georgian citizens.
+We analyze this theory by process tracing the collapse of the USSR.
+Specifically, focusing on Georgia, we show that participation in black markets and parallel, shadow institutions was widely recognized and perceived as nationalist resistance by both Moscow and Georgian citizens.
 As the USSR's state capacity declined, this shared understanding of dissent enabled citizens to anticipate mass participation, ultimately driving Georgia’s exit from the Soviet Union.